SakshiMakwane/missingskill-learning/README.md

 Output:10
 ```
 4.**ParseFloat**
-It parse through string and return float value.It is very risky never used it in mathematical operation.
+It parses through the string and returns a float value.
+It is very risky, never use it in the mathematical operation.
 ``` JAVASCRIPT
 const num = Sak9.2;